Prof. Ljubomir Jankovic

 Ljubomir “Lubo” Jankovic has spent the past 35 years focusing on how environmental design of buildings can be improved using dynamic simulation, instrumental performance monitoring and utilisation of bio-based materials.

-Since 2018, he has held a position of Professor of Advanced Building Design at the University of Hertfordshire, UK, where he leads Zero Carbon Lab and is Director of the university-wide transdisciplinary Centre for Future Societies Research.
+In 2024 he was appointed as Professor of Energy and Buildings at Energy House Labs, an experimental research facility at the University of Salford, UK, with a wide research agenda on improving building energy performance and reducing carbon emissions.
+Between 2018 and 2024, he held a position of Professor of Advanced Building Design at the University of Hertfordshire, UK, where he led Zero Carbon Lab and was Director of a university-wide transdisciplinary Centre for Future Societies Research.
 Previously, he was Professor of Zero Carbon Design at Birmingham City University, UK, where he founded a Master’s programme on Zero Carbon Architecture and Retrofit Design.
 He also taught Behaviour of Complex Systems and Virtual Reality at the University of Birmingham and Embracing Complexity in Science and Society at the Universities of Liverpool and Salford.
 He has been a mentor of several PhD dissertations and a PhD Examiner in Spain, India, Pakistan and the UK.

 Lubo is a founding Director of two innovation companies pioneering sustainability solution for buildings and has worked as a consultant in over 40 engineering projects, delivering numerous solutions for industry.
 This included improving thermal comfort in buildings and resolving simulation performance gap occurring in buildings built from hemp-lime bio-composite materials, and on designing thermal performance of commercial buildings built from that material.